Students will have fun using the Pythagorean Theorem to find the distance between two points plotted on a coordinate grid.

 After completing all the lessons in this series, you can assess your student’s knowledge using this downloadable assessment.

-Teaching the Pythagorean Theorem.
+This post is part of the series: Teaching the Pythagorean Theorem.

 - Lesson 1: Explaining the Proof of the Pythagorean Theorem

 - Lesson 2: Finding the Missing Lengths using the Pythagorean Theorem

 - Lesson 3: Protecting the Castle using the Pythagorean Theorem